Near-Real-Time InSAR Phase Estimation for Large-Scale Surface Displacement Monitoring: Acknowledgments

 The authors would like to thank Zhong Lu and Steven Chan for their guidance to the OPERA project validation team, Luca Cinquini, Philip Yoon and Scott Collins for their work on the OPERA Science Data System, and Virginia Brancato, Seongsu Jeong and Liang Yu for their work creating a high-quality CSLC-S1 product.

 The OPERA Level-2 CSLC-S1 and OPERA Level-3 Displacement from Sentinel-1 products are free and openly available at the ASF DAAC.
 The DEM used during processing was modified to be a combination of the Copernicus DEM 30-m and Copernicus DEM 90-m models provided by the European Space Agency.
 The Copernicus DEM 30-m and Copernicus DEM 90-m were produced using Copernicus WorldDEM-30 © DLR e.V.
 2010-2014 and © Airbus Defence and Space GmbH 2014-2018 provided under COPERNICUS by the European Union and ESA; all rights reserved.
+NOAA Global Ensemble Forecast System (GEFS) data, reprocessed by dynamical.org, was accessed on August 3, 2025 at \url{https://data.dynamical.org/noaa/gefs/analysis/latest.zarr}.

 OPERA, managed by the Jet Propulsion Laboratory and funded by the Satellite Needs Working Group, is creating remote sensing products to address Earth observation needs across U.S. civilian federal agencies.
 This research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).

 \ifCLASSOPTIONcaptionsoff

 \fi